 “Cats may not always find living as our pets easy,” Finka told PsyPost, “and it’s important that we are aware of how our behaviour may be impacting upon them, in both positive and negative ways.”

-Although some odd reports came out centering around the study suggesting that our cats want to kill us–this is hardly the truth.
-It’s just our job to make our cat’s lives with us as easy as possible because we do not have the ability to speak the same language.
+Although some odd reports came out centering around the study.
+They suggested that our cats want to kill us–this is hardly the truth.
+It’s just our job to make our cat’s lives with us as easy as possible.
+Because we do not have the ability to speak the same language.
+Even though we think we may!

 Should you like to take a closer look at this study between human and their cat’s behaviors, you can read it here in its entirety.